What is Windows Registry?

 This powerful tool is yet simple and easy to use, designed to help clearing the unwanted data from the Windows Registry while ensuring that the important entries are left untouched.

-On launching the ‘Clean and Fix My Computer’ tool and clicking the start button, the software automatically identifies erroneous Windows Registry and Windows File System entries, presenting a list of suggestions for cleaning so that you, as the end-user, can also apply common sense when choosing what to clean and what not.
+The System Cleaner tool performs a thorough Registry scan on all the items within the computer.
+On launching the ‘System Cleaner’ tool and clicking the start button, the software automatically identifies erroneous Windows Registry and Windows File System entries, presenting a list of suggestions for cleaning so that you, as the end-user, can also apply common sense when choosing what to clean and what not.

 The level of aggressiveness can also be set in the software before clicking the start button.
 There is also an ‘Ignore Words’ feature which can be used to tell the tool to skip any data matching your specific search words.

 Forget about preening into the Registry files one after another and cleaning up the unwanted files.
 Save time, save effort and get safe and trusted results.
-Cleaning up Registry is just the tip of the iceberg for jv16 PowerTools.

 jv16 PowerTools is not just a Registry cleaner